danveb/portfolio.db/README.md

 <h1>portfolio.db</h1>

 <p>A showcase of my journey in web development.
-Explore a selection of my latest web applications, crafted with the latest technologies.
+Explore a selection of my latest web applications, crafted with the latest technologies. </p>

-Note: as of August 2023 my personal portfolio web app has been updated to integrate TypeScript.
-Redesigned and re-engineered UI components with React. </p>
+<i>Note: as of August 2023 my personal portfolio web app has been updated to integrate TypeScript.
+Redesigned and re-engineered UI components with React. </i>

 <h3>Table of Contents</h3>